battleaxedotco/tool-docs/docs/timelord/transfer.md

     center
  />

 Instead of rendering everything visible in a timeline, Timelord will solo then export each selected layer or group as its own file to make compositing in Ae possible.
-Files will be named based on the layer or group name (Ps/An) or the comp name (Ae).
-On export, files will be overwritten so ***be sure your layers have unique names***.

 ### Auto Import